 ⦊ Quarry Exhibit Hall

-This is simply an unforgettable way to see (and touch) real dinosaur bones!
+This is an unforgettable way to see (and touch) real dinosaur bones!

 To access the Quarry Exhibit Hall during peak season (late May to mid-September), park at the visitor center and either hike up or hop on a FREE shuttle that leaves every 15 minutes.
-There is also the option of driving up yourself if you arrive early enough (8 – 9:15 AM), but the very short shuttle ride was actually fun and added to the experience for our kids.
+There is also the option of driving up yourself if you arrive early enough (8 – 9:15 AM), but the very short shuttle ride was actually fun and definitely added to the experience for our kids.
+For a few seconds there you feel like entering the Jurassic Park!

 Swelter Shelter is located 1 mile from the visitor center along Cub Creek Rd.
 You can find the petroglyphs and pictographs just about 200 feet from the road.